Living with roommates can be tricky if you are new to the situation. If you have never lived with roommates before, these tips will be a lifesaver!

 It can be tricky at first if you are used to living alone, but being considerate of how a decision will make them feel is a top tip for being a great roommate.

 Exchange emergency information and discuss what you will do / like to have done if there is an emergency.
 Sometimes your roommate will be the closest person in proximity to you if you are living in a new city without family or friends.

 It’s also important if there is an emergency at your home that you can get into contact with them in a timely fashion.

 It’s nice to learn what is going on in each other’s lives when living with a roommate because you can be considerate of what they have going on.
 You don’t want to have guests over or be loud when they’re working on something big at work or have a home project happening.

 Another reason to learn each other’s schedules is so you can plan for your own life / events without overlapping and ending up feeling flustered or irritated.
 This goes hand in hand with being considerate and communicating!

 Make Financial Decisions Up Front

 Before you start living with roommates you should hash out all the financial details.
-Even for bills that you can’t anticipate fully you should have a plan on how they’ll be handled.
-Big issues like money can make living with a roommate a real nightmare so it’s best to plan for those things before you start cohabitating.
+Even for bills that you can’t anticipate, you should have a plan on how they’ll be handled.
+Money issues can make living with a roommate a real nightmare, so it’s best to plan for those things before you start cohabitating.